WLoWorks/AeroGate-USB/README.md

 ## Usage
 Plug AeroGate USB into the Target Machine:

-Connect the AeroGate USB device to the target machine from which data will be extracted.
+- Connect the AeroGate USB device to the target machine from which data will be extracted.

--Connect Devices to Network:
+Connect Devices to Network:

-Ensure the target machine, server machine, and your smartphone or computer are connected to the same network.
+- Ensure the target machine, server machine, and your smartphone or computer are connected to the same network.

--Select and Run Payloads:
+Select and Run Payloads:

-Access the AeroGate USB interface via your smartphone or computer.
+- Access the AeroGate USB interface via your smartphone or computer.

-Select the desired forensic payload and execute it on the target machine.
+- Select the desired forensic payload and execute it on the target machine.

--Manage and Analyze Data:
+Manage and Analyze Data:

-Use the web server interface to manage, analyze, and download the extracted data.
+- Use the web server interface to manage, analyze, and download the extracted data.

 ## Scripts
 ###Connect Server Script